- Search The Registry

 Brazile was a weekly contributor and political commentator on CNN's Inside Politics and American Morning.
 In addition, she is a columnist for Roll Call and a contributing writer for Ms. Magazine.
 In 2004, Brazile published Cooking With Grease, the memoir of her life and work in politics.

 The credibility of Brazile's allegations also came under scrutiny by The Washington Post.
-In September 2015, the newspaper had already reported about the fundraising agreement between Hillary and the DNC, which Brazile disclosed and noted that Sanders supporters knew about it.
+In September 2015, the newspaper had already reported about the fundraising agreement between Hillary and the DNC, which Brazile disclosed and noted that Sanders supporters knew about.
 It was also reported that Brazile knew about the agreement before she publicly disclosed its details.
-In 2016, CNN announced that Brazile offered a formal resignation and that they were permanently severing their ties to Brazile as a CNN contributor due to inappropriate leaks with the Clinton campaign while she worked for the network.
+In 2016, CNN announced that Brazile offered a formal resignation and that they were permanently severing their ties to Brazile as a CNN contributor due to inappropriate leaks about the Clinton campaign while she worked for the network.